 Where: Royal Festival Hall, Belvedere Road, SE1 8XX

 How much: £40 per person

-Oblix at The Shard, South Bank
+Oblix at The Shard, London Bridge

 What: One of London’s most famous modern landmarks, The Shard boasts a handful of dining options.
 When it comes to bottomless brunch, we love the menu at Oblix.
 Chow down on a selection of hearty dishes, including a pork and chorizo sausage roll with garlic and saffron mayonnaise, or a decadent lobster omelette.
 Desserts are served deli-style from a counter and include cookies, banana bread and doughnuts.
 There are three different options for bottomless boozing too, which is great for any fussy friends in your party.

 Where: Level 32, The Shard, 31 St Thomas Street, SE1 9RY